oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 GNU Emacs is an extensible, customizable text editor--and more.
 At its core is an interpreter for Emacs Lisp, a dialect of the Lisp programming language with extensions to support text editing.

-**URL**
+**More Information**

 https://www.gnu.org/software/emacs/